JaySanders95/Dog-Lovers-Club/README.md

 # Bugs

 ## Fixed bugs
 - When my page was deployed, my image pathway was broken and it would not show up on the active webpage.
 When i realised it would not run i had to find what was causing the issue.
 As one out of the two images had loaded, i realised it was directly the CSS that was preventing the image from loading.
+The original image pathway was broken, so i uploaded a new image and carefully changed the CSS to add this.
+- The Hero image would not render properly when viewed on a smaller screen, it would chop half of the picture away from it.
+When i was checking back through my CSS, i had the image fixed and i changed this to contain, this way the image would wrap nicely around the viewport.
+-

 # Validator testing